How-To Guides | Sanitizers - Comparison guide to help you choose wisely

 Nature2 Cartridge

 The Nature 2 spa purifier unit fits inside your hot tub's filter cartridge.
-It contains a silver catalyst -- crystals inside of a plastic cartridge.
+It contains a silver catalyst inside of a plastic cartridge.
 As water flows through the cartridge, positively charged ions kill negatively charged cells of microbes.

 Advantages